1. What are the selection process and selection criteria for internship placements?

 More partner institutions are available for selection under HKUWW.
 However, it is more competitive than the Faculty-level exchange programmes.
 You can apply for both Faculty-level and HKUWW exchange programmes, but only one offer would be made if you are shortlisted.
-The offer will be made according to your combined priority list submitted during your application for the Faculty-level exchange programmes.
 After getting the offer, the remaining processes are identical.

 4. I’m aware that those exchange programmes have limited quotas.
 What if I am not selected by the programme?
 What should I do?